 Sponsored Programs Administration is responsible for setting up an award after a successful proposal.
 Learn about the respective responsibilities related to this process.

-The SPA Award Management team supports university principal investigators and their departments in the billing and invoicing of awarded projects by helping to manage the financial interactions with sponsors and assuring compliance with all university and sponsor policies.
+SPA supports university principal investigators and departments in the billing, invoicing, and financial reporting for sponsored projects by helping to manage the financial interactions with sponsors and assuring compliance with all university and sponsor policies.

 A budget justification (narrative) should be prepared to explain how the budgeted costs relate to the project.
 The narrative should provide sufficient detail to allow the sponsor to determine whether the proposed costs are reasonable and appropriate.